22080331/REPORT--GROUP-9/README.md

   college: Indicates the colleges that players attended, with a percentage showing the proportion of players from a specific college (e.g.,
     University of Kentucky: 7%).

-Analysis Considerations
+*Analysis Considerations

-  Career Longevity: By looking at # year_start and # year_end, you can analyze trends in player longevity and how it has changed over the years.
+  -Career Longevity: By looking at # year_start and # year_end, you can analyze trends in player longevity and how it has changed over the years.

-  Position Trends: The position column allows for an understanding of how player roles have evolved in the sport, which can influence team dynamics.
+  -Position Trends: The position column allows for an understanding of how player roles have evolved in the sport, which can influence team dynamics.

-  Physical Attributes: Height and weight can be analyzed to determine if there are optimal physical characteristics for specific positions or overall performance.
+  -Physical Attributes: Height and weight can be analyzed to determine if there are optimal physical characteristics for specific positions or overall performance.

-  Demographic Insights: The birth_date and college columns provide insights into the demographics of the player pool, which can be useful for scouting and recruitment strategies.
+  -Demographic Insights: The birth_date and college columns provide insights into the demographics of the player pool, which can be useful for scouting and recruitment strategies.

   Overall, these columns provide a comprehensive framework for analyzing player statistics and drawing insights into performance, career trends, and team compositions.

-Q2.
-What cleaning data:
+*What cleaning data:

 -Handling Missing Values: Remove or impute missing data in critical columns (like points, assists, rebounds).